nkumar115/openapispec/openapitemplate.md

 JSON Parse Exception
 The JSON sent in the request body is not valid JSON.|
-| 401 | API Key Invalid
+| 401 | "API Key Invalid
 The API key is either invalid or disabled; there will be more information in the “detail”.
-For help authenticating with the Marketing API, see the Quick Start guide.|
+For help authenticating with the Marketing API, see the Quick Start guide."|
-| 404 | Resource Not Found: The requested resource could not be found.
+| 404 | "Resource Not Found: The requested resource could not be found.
-Either no object exists with the ID provided in the path, or the path is incorrect.|
+Either no object exists with the ID provided in the path, or the path is incorrect."|